bjdash/apic-docs/tester.md

 # APIC API Tester

 APIC provides a powerfull platofrm for testing your APIs.
 With features like test suits,multiple environments, schema validations, random data generation; you can perform an end to end testing of your APIs.
-Know more about thster here.

 **Features**